See Space Weather

 * I've also dispensed with specifying "standard deviation" and multiples/probabilities there-of.
 The count is made up of disparate components and I just don't know how valid it is to base that on a simple, total count.

 ** My thanks and a shout-out to Dr. Martin Bleher of Germany's Federal Office for Radiation Protection (Bundesamt für Strahlenschutz).
 He addressed those long standing questions of mine.
-Dr. Bleher could, of course, only speculate on their own G-M tube "noise" components, and although he didn't directly state as much, I gathered that they log all the clicks, which are then presented to the public as so many (current) uSv/hr "dose rate" units --without distinctions/speculation as to the components.
-(I wrote back to him with those inferences of mine, which he has not corrected.)
+Dr. Bleher could, of course, only speculate on their own G-M tube "noise" components, and although he didn't directly state as much, I gathered that they log all the clicks, which are then presented to the public as so many (current) uSv/hr "dose rate" units --without distinctions or speculation as to the actual components.
+(I wrote a polite note back to him with these inferences of mine, which he has not corrected.)

 * I've been aware of G-M tube noise specifications for years, but they've always been ambiguously given as a (rather hefty) upper limit (when shielded with 50mm of lab lead --perhaps with some interior aluminum as well to soak up "bremsstrahlung" secondaries).
 However, I previously couldn't get satisfactory answers about noise from those I've contacted, nor did I trust my own methods for detecting "noise" (which appeared to be quite high in my tests as well).